Taxi flag-down rate back at P40

 Starting on Wednesday, the minimum fare for regular passengers was increased to P8 from P7 for the first four kilometers.

-Meanwhile, the discounted fares for students, senior citizens, and PWDs will be 6.40 from P5.60.
-FRANCIS EARL A. CUETO
+Meanwhile, the discounted fares for students, senior citizens, and PWDs will be P6.40, from P5.60.